XiaoaiDong/XiaoaiDong-Clinical-SOAP-Note-Generator/README.md

     * `PyQt6`: For the GUI application.
     * `fpdf2`: For saving transcripts as PDF.
 * **Optional (Highly Recommended):**
-    * `ffmpeg`: Required by Whisper and Pydub for handling various audio formats.
-Ensure it's installed and in your system's PATH.
+    * `ffmpeg.exe`: Required by Whisper and Pydub for handling various audio formats.
+Ensure it's installed and in your system's PATH before running audio to text.
     * `pydub`: For audio format conversion.
     * `pyannote.audio`: For speaker diarization.
 Requires accepting model terms on Hugging Face (`pyannote/speaker-diarization-3.1`).
     * `Hugging Face Hub Account & Token`: Required for downloading the Pyannote model.
 Set the token in `backend.py` or as an environment variable.